sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 *ip-type* can be either `:public` or `:private`, and determines what type of IP address the cluster nodes use to communicate with one another.
 EC2 instances require private IP addresses; if one were setting up a cluster of virtual machines, `:public` would be necessary.

 Here, we define a cluster with private IP addresses, the two node groups referenced above, and a number of customizations to the default hadoop settings.
-Our machine spec declares that all nodes in the cluster should be the fastest 64 bit machines Amazon has to offer, all running Ubuntu 10.10.
+Our machine spec declares that all nodes in the cluster should be 64 bit machines running Ubuntu 10.10.

 {% highlight clojure %}
 (def example-cluster
     (cluster-spec :private
                   {:jobtracker (node-group [:jobtracker :namenode])
-                   :slaves (slave-group 3)}
+                   :slaves (slave-group 2)}
                   :base-machine-spec {:os-family :ubuntu
                                       :os-version-matches "10.10"
-                                      :os-64-bit true
-                                      :fastest true}
+                                      :os-64-bit true}
                   :base-props {:hdfs-site {:dfs.data.dir "/mnt/dfs/data"
                                            :dfs.name.dir "/mnt/dfs/name"}
                                :mapred-site {:mapred.task.timeout 300000